-The QoS-Enabled Dissemination (QED) [15] project was a multi-year, multi-team effort that created and evaluated information management middleware to meet the QoS requirements of component-based DRE systems in the Global Information Grid (GIG) [1].
-The GIG is a large-scale DRE system [10] designed to ensure that different applications collaborate effectively and deliver appropriate information to users in a timely, dependable, and secure manner.
-QED provides reliable and real-time communication middleware that is resilient to the dynamically changing conditions of GIG environments.
+The QoS-Enabled Dissemination (QED) [8] project is a multi-year, multi-team effort to create and evaluate information management middleware to meet the QoS requirements of component-based DRE systems in the Global Information Grid (GIG) [9].
+The GIG is a large-scale DRE system [1] designed to ensure that different applications collaborate effectively and deliver appropriate information to users in a timely, dependable, and secure manner.
 Figure 1 shows QED in context of the GIG.